Letronix624/wiringx-rs/README.md

 The right RISC-V GCC toolchain can be built [here](https://github.com/riscv-collab/riscv-gnu-toolchain).

-When building to a specific architecture and the library fails to build because it can not find the right toolchain, change the environment variable `CC` to the corresponding gcc compiler executable path.

 ## Milk-V

 To build and run your wiringX application on a Milk-V Duo Linux environment follow those steps: